GW Invariants Relative Normal Crossings Divisors: Refined limits of a sequence of maps

-Even after dividing by the $\cx^*$ action on the moduli space, Lemma \ref{dim.diff1} still implies that if we want to construct a relatively stable map compactification in the case when the normal divisor is singular (has depth $k\ge 2$) pieces, then we would need some refined matching condition, otherwise the boundary stratum is larger dimensonal than the interior.
+The refined limit $g$ is well defined only up to an overall rescaling parameter $\la\in \cx^*$ that acts on the level one of the building; this $\cx^*$ action induces an action on the restriction of the universal moduli space of maps into $\wt X_1$ to the parameter space $\JV(X, V)$, and the evaluation map \eqref{ev.nodes} descends to the quotient: \bear \ev_{D}: \M_{\wt s} (\wt X_1, \wt W_1\cup \wt V_1)/\cx^*\longra (W_1)_{s_+}\ti (W_1)_{s_-} \eear Even after dividing by the $\cx^*$ action, Lemma \ref{dim.diff1} still implies that if we want to construct a relatively stable map compactification for a singular normal divisor (with depth $k\ge 2$ pieces), then we need some refined matching condition, otherwise the boundary stratum is larger dimensional than the interior.
 Luckily, the existence of such refined compactification follows after a careful examination of the arguments in \cite{ip2}.